-- Military bases are an essential part of the Tacoma community, with a substantial veteran population.
+- Military bases are an essential part of the Tacoma community.

-- Military bases are open to the general public on July 4th, including an air show.
+- Joint Base Lewis-McChord is open to the general public on July 4th for an air show.

 - Outdoor activity friendly

-- Visit Point Defiance Park for hiking trails, running trails, indoor go-carts.
+- Point Defiance Park for hiking trails, running trails and indoor go-carts.

-- Visit the Ruston Way waterfront for walking, biking, roller-skating.
+- Ruston Way waterfront for walking, biking, roller-skating.